Arol15/carl-copy/README.md

 }
 ```
 ### Back-end
-- Unit Tests
-	- decided to use customized functions to create model instances instead of using separate seed file for test environment
 - Sequelize
   - implemented custom models for users, teams, projects, and tasks
   - utilized Sequelize hooks to encrpyt and hash registration passwords using the bcryptjs package